Healthy habits for the holidays

-The holidays are filled with plenty of gingerbread cookies, peppermint mochas, and stress.
-If you find it hard to either start or maintain a health and fitness regimen during this time of the year, you're not alone.
-But with some planning, dedication, and flexibility, you can still look and feel your best in the wintertime.
-Here are eight tips for actually getting in shape over the holidays:
+The holidays are often filled with parties, seasonal foods, family time, and shopping sprees.
+While all these things can be fun, they can also be as equally stressful.
+If you find it challenging to engage in self-care and maintain a health and fitness routine during this time of the year, you’re not alone.
+All it takes is a little planning, setting boundaries, some flexibility, and dedication to look and feel your best in the winter.
+Here are eight tips for adopting healthier habits during the holidays:

 1. Identify roadblocks

-Before embarking on a new diet or fitness routine, try to figure out what triggers you to miss a workout or indulge in junk food.
+Before embarking on a new diet or fitness routine, try to figure out what triggers you to skip a workout or overindulge in less nutritious foods.
 Once you have identified roadblocks, you can come up with a plan to minimize their impact.
 For instance, if staying out late causes you to miss your early morning yoga class, try to go to bed at an earlier time or take an evening yoga class.

 2. Get your steps in

 If the idea of getting to the gym or scheduling time for an exercise class seems daunting, don't panic.
 Instead, focus on getting at least 10,000 steps daily.
-Use a fitness tracker, like FitBit, to track your steps.
+Use a fitness tracker, like FitBit or Apple Watch, to track your steps.
 Try to walk whenever and wherever you can.
 Every step counts!

 3. Sleep more

-Are you getting the recommended seven-to-nine hours of sleep each night?
-If you're sleep-deprived, you won't have the energy to exercise, and you'll be more likely to overindulge in junk food.
-Set a sleep schedule and stick with it.
+Are you getting the recommended seven to nine hours of sleep each night?
+If you're sleep-deprived, you won't have the energy to exercise, and you'll be more likely to overindulge in foods with empty calories.
+Set a consistent sleep schedule and stick with it.

 4. Find a workout buddy